amit12950-cloud/openai-grading-app/README.md

    python flask_app.py
    ```

-   By default the Flask development server will run on port 5000.
-Open `http://localhost:5000` in your web browser and log in with one of the email/code pairs from `userdatabase.csv`.
+   The Flask development server listens on port 5000.
+Open `http://localhost:5000` in your browser.
+Log in with one of the email/code pairs from `userdatabase.csv`.

 ## Repository structure

-* `flask_app.py` – main Flask server for the grading app.
-This version has been sanitised to remove hard‑coded secrets and reads the OpenAI API key from `OPENAI_API_KEY`.
+- `flask_app.py` – main Flask server for the grading app.
+Handles authentication, file uploads, conversion prompt, AI evaluation, caching, similarity scoring and result rendering.
-* `requirements.txt` – lists the Python dependencies required to run the project.
+- `requirements.txt` – lists Python dependencies needed to run the application.
-* `grades.csv` – CSV file used to store grading records; initially empty.
+- `grades.csv` – CSV file used to store grading records; initially empty.
-* `solution_with_rubric_1.txt` – official rubric used to evaluate the first problem.
+- `solution_with_rubric_1.txt` – official rubric used to evaluate the first problem (you can add more rubric files following the same naming convention).
-* `userdatabase.csv` – contains user email addresses and corresponding access codes.
+- `userdatabase.csv` – contains user email addresses and corresponding access codes.
-* `templates/` – HTML templates for the user interface (added in a separate commit).
+- `templates/` – HTML templates for the user interface (login page, upload form, result view, admin panels, etc.).

 ## Notes

-* For production deployment, ensure you set a secure `app.secret_key` in `flask_app.py` and configure HTTPS.
-This project is provided for educational purposes.
+- **Image to LaTeX conversion** is not implemented.
+You must integrate a separate OCR/LaTeX service (e.g., GPT‑4 Vision API) to convert images of handwritten solutions into text before grading.
+- This repository has been sanitised to remove hard‑coded API keys and secrets.
+Always keep your API keys secure and do not commit them to version control.
+- For a production deployment, configure HTTPS and set a strong `APP_SECRET_KEY`.
+Consider running the app behind a WSGI server such as Gunicorn.